Master of Engineering in Civil Engineering

 Beyond the MEng, MASc and PhD programs offered by the Department, the Department also participates in two Master of Engineering Leadership programs offered by the Faculty of Applied Science:

 The M.E.L. offers one-year, non-thesis professional degree programs for practicing professionals who want to excel in their careers, broaden their technical perspectives and gain new business and leadership skills.
 These programs combine cross-disciplinary technical instruction and personal leadership development offered by UBC’s Faculty of Applied Science and the Sauder School of Business.
-Civil Engineering offers two M.E.L. programs, Urban Systems (offered jointly with the School of Community and Regional Planning) and Integrated Water Management (offered jointly with the Department of Chemical and Biological Engineering).
+Civil Engineering offers two M.E.L. programs, Urban Systems: Infrastructure for Resilient Cities (offered jointly with the School of Community and Regional Planning) and Integrated Water Management (offered jointly with the Department of Chemical and Biological Engineering).
 Find more information at MEL.UBC.CA